MiracleDevs/Paradigm.Services/README.md

 - Added a new edit provider that works only with a domain entity instead of having both domain and view.
 This ideal for simple case scenarios, or when using cassandra connector without materialized views.

-- Added new helper methods that populates (register) the service collection will all the user classes that inherits from the framework types:
+- Added new helper methods that populates the service collection with all the user classes that inherits from the framework types:
   - `serviceCollection.UseDomain()`
   - `serviceCollection.UseDatabaseAccess()`